kja12786git/travel-currencies/project-worksheet.md

  Use this section to document what changes were made and the reasoning behind those changes.
  * I changed the maps to be post MVP because the crud was more important for this assignment.

  * Results for the default currency can be achieved accurately.
-However, the user being able to select every available currency was added to post MVP because I discovered that I cannot use a created variable of two elements and/or from an array index to concatenate the key selector of the required object.
+However, the user being able to select every available currency was added to post MVP because I discovered that I cannot use a created variable of two elements and/or from an array index to concatenate the key selector of the required object. **Corrected this issue, selecting key via the active variable took a long while to find.**

  * I was initially going to add the country names somewhere visible on the DOM but I added them inside the dropdown selections instead which can be better in a way because it does leave the page cleaner.
 The good thing is it can still be duplicated from that element to be displayed, of course.